Bolton replacing McMaster as Trump national security adviser - Philly

 WASHINGTON (AP) - Charging ahead with the dramatic remaking of his White House, President Donald Trump said he would replace national security adviser H.R.
 McMaster with the former U.N.
-Ambassador John Bolton, a foreign policy hawk entering a White House facing key decisions on Iran and North Korea.
+Ambassador John Bolton, a foreign policy hawk entering an administration facing key decisions on Iran and North Korea.

 After weeks of speculation about McMaster's future, Trump and the respected three-star general put a positive face on the Thursday departure, making no reference to the growing public friction between them.
 Trump tweeted that McMaster had done "an outstanding job & will always remain my friend."
 He said Bolton will take over April 9 as his third national security adviser in just over a year.